 The group was first formed in 1982 by members of the 7:84 Theatre group, a socialist fringe theatre group who used acappella singing in a 1981 production called One Big Blow, the story of the 1972/74 UK miner's strikes, from the miner's point of view.
 They enjoyed the singing so much that they started to work around the pubs and clubs of London, at a time when nobody else in the UK was performing pop/rock based acappella, and found immediate success.

 The first recording was a live show, 'Live at the Albany Empire' on the group's own label, which sold so well that they soon came to the attention of Virgin Records, who signed the group in 1983.

 The very first single with Virgin, "Only You", a cover of a song by Yazoo, went straight to Number 1 in the UK charts and was to remain there for five weeks over the Christmas of 1983, before going on to repeat the success throughout almost every country in Europe.
-Over 30 years later, 'Only You' remains the only acappella track to stay at Number 1 in the mainstream singles charts for more than one week.
+Almost 40 years later, 'Only You' remains the only acappella track to stay at Number 1 in the mainstream singles charts for more than one week.

 This was soon followed by the Lost Boys album (1984).